Graham DeLaet: PGA Tour

-2013–14 season

 DeLaet began the 2013–14 season with a missed cut at the Shriners Hospitals for Children Open, but then finished T7 at the CIMB Classic, T6 at the WGC-HSBC Champions and T2 at both the Farmers Insurance Open and the Waste Management Phoenix Open.
 The remainder of DeLaet's season was not as successful.
 He missed the cut in the Masters, the U.S. Open and the Open Championship.
 His 15th-place finish at the PGA Championship was the high point for DeLaet's play in the majors.
 He finished the season with two second-place finishes, seven top-10 finishes, six missed cuts, and a WD at the WGC-Bridgestone Invitational.

-Olympics

-2016

 In 2016, DeLaet qualified for the 2016 Summer Olympics in Rio de Janeiro, marking golf's return to the Olympics for the first time since the 1904 Summer Olympics in St. Louis.
 DeLaet represented Canada.
 Canada was the defending nation of men's golf at the Olympics as George Lyon won gold in 1904.
 As DeLaet represented the defending champion nation he was in the first group to tee off at the tournament.
 Shortly before the games began, his caddie decided to not participate, prompting DeLaet to pick the recently retired NHL player Ray Whitney as his new caddie.
 DeLaet shot a 66 (5-under-par) in the first Olympic round ever on 11 August 2016, including 6 birdies and 1 bogey.
 He finished the tournament in 20th place.

-Retirement

 On 7 June 2022, DeLaet announced his retirement from professional golf and competing on the PGA Tour.
 He cited ongoing back injuries as the reason for his retirement.